Pro-government supporters gather after weeks of protests against the prime minister.

 Analysts say Thailand’s economy has never really recovered since the coup that ousted Thaksin Shinawatra as prime minister nearly two years ago and some had hoped that the country was finally getting on track to recovery.

-But the latest standoff between protesters and the government may be threatening that recovery.
+But the latest standoff between protesters and the government may be threatening that recovery, since the government has had little time or energy to focus on anything else.

-With airports in popular holiday areas such as Phuket and Krabi shut down by protesters and threats of further enforced closures, tourists may begin staying away.
+With airports in popular holiday areas such as Phuket and Krabi shut down by protesters and threats of more, tourists may begin staying away.

 The PAD claims the government is a puppet of Thaksin who was ousted in a military coup amid allegations of corruption.